GuessWhatGame/clevr/README.md

 └── src            # source files
 ```

-To complete the git-clone file arhictecture, you can do:
+To complete the git-clone file architecture, you can do:

 ```
 cd guesswhat